rosszurowski/hibiscss/readme.md

 ## Motivation

-[f(css)](http://www.jon.gold/2015/07/functional-css/) makes css a lot of fun, but many of the toolkits out there are difficult to customize.
+[functional css](http://www.jon.gold/2015/07/functional-css/) makes css a lot of fun, but many of the toolkits out there are difficult to customize.

 I found myself manually editing tachyons colours, typefaces, and breakpoints more times than I’d like.
-So I built  `hibiscss` to provide a simple structure for quickly generating f(css) frameworks.
+So I built  `hibiscss` to provide a simple structure for quickly generating functional css frameworks.

 ## See also

-Lots of prior art in the f(css) area:
+Lots of prior art in the functional css area:

 * [tachyons](https://github.com/tachyons-css/tachyons/)
 * [jongacnik/gr8](https://github.com/jongacnik/gr8)
 * [basscss](https://github.com/basscss/basscss)

-Pairs nicely with:
+Hibiscss pairs nicely with:

 * [polished](https://github.com/styled-components/polished), a utility kit for css-in-js